 Gathering information on a user’s browsing history — including saves, likes, time on site, and other data — brands can better position themselves to reach the right audience at the right time.
 This, in essence, is behavioral targeting.

-Here, we interview marketing executives about the right ways to navigate behavioral targeting, as well as examples of effective strategies from brands you may recognize.
+Here, we interview marketing executives to get their best tips for success, as well as behavioral targeting examples of effective strategies from brands you may recognize.

+Before we get into the behavioral targeting examples, let’s take a look at three do’s for success with this tactic.
 As you start to research the most impactful ways to add behavioral targeting methods, it’s recommended to keep a few tactics in mind.
-These do’s include:

 - Do think outside of the box.

 - Do make it personalized at the right time.